 You can decide if you would prefer to first attack the smallest debt (snowball style) or the highest interest rate debt (avalanche style).
 Each one is effective for paying down debts and for reducing credit utilization.

-If you’re struggling with credit card debt, find a balance transfer credit card that will give you a 0% interest rate to speed up your debt payoff.
-You can also consider a debt consolidation loan through Sofi, Lightstream, or Lending Club.
+If you’re having a problem with credit card debt, consider a balance transfer card that gives a 0% interest rate for a set period of time.
+You can also get a personal loan from a credit lending agency such as SoFi, Prosper or the Lending Club.

 Increase available credit